-Immunization Records - Complete this form and return to the Global Engagement Center to provide proof of your immunizations.
+Immunization Records - Complete this form and return to International Student & Scholar Services to provide proof of your immunizations.

 Ensuring the safety and health of students includes completing the required Tuberculosis (TB) Test within one month of arriving in Cedar City.
 Throughout the first four weeks of the semester, the local health department will visit campus to administer TB tests.
 For a list of dates and times, consult your arrival services schedule.